nvda-es/devguides_translation/original_docs/NVDA Add-on Development Guide.md

 ## Drivers

-A driver allows a software such as NvDA to communicate with hardware or use functionality provided by another software.
+A driver allows a software such as NVDA to communicate with hardware or use functionality provided by another software.
 Typically, when people speak of drivers, they usually refer to a program installed on a computer that allows software to communicate with a specific hardware, such as video cards, keyboards and so on.

 In NVDA, drivers refer to modules that NVDA can use to communicate with a speech synthesizer or a braille display.
 For instance, you can write a braille display driver that sends braille output to your braille display, or ask your synthesizer to switch languages and provide configurable settings.